JSv4/OpenContracts/docs/quick-start.md

 Again, we're assuming a local deployment here with basic options.
-To just get up and running, you'll want to copy our sample .env file from the `./docs/sample_env_files` directory to the appropriate folders in the repo root (for the backend) and /frontend (for the frontend).
+To just get up and running, you'll want to copy our sample .env file from the `./docs/sample_env_files` directory to the appropriate `.local` subfolder in the `.envs` directory in the repo root.

 ### Backend .Env File